softwaresaved/recipy-test/scripts/README.md

 # Scripts to execute recipy-wrapped packages and functions

-All the data in `data` was created in-code, using the scripts except for the following:
+All the data in `data` was created in-code, using the scripts, unless otherwise described below.

+Pandas pickle file:

+* data/pandas/dataframe.pickle was created by running the scripts under Python 2.7 and can be read using both Python 2.7 and 2.4.

 NiBabel data files (see third-party copyright and licensing below):